Premature Ovarian Insufficiency (POI) Clinic

 Our specialists diagnose and treat the symptoms of premature ovarian insufficiency (POI) in people under the age of 40 who have experienced premature menopause.

-The POI clinic at Mount Sinai Hospital is currently the only clinic of its kind in Canada.
+The POI Clinic at Mount Sinai Hospital is currently the only clinic of its kind in Canada.
 Our team is dedicated to helping with the unique challenges associated with premature ovarian insufficiency.

 Learn more about POI and how it is treated.